judah-daniels/dotfiles/README.md

 ## How to use

+- Run `install.sh` from this git directory to install brew, and install a bunchhh of programs.
+See the Brewfile to see what will be installed.
 - Run `setup.sh` from this git directory to set everything up.
 Please check this script first and note that it will overwrite existing configuration!. **Be Careful**.